top of page

 • competition is healthy

-• privatisation is good (even while some of us enjoy and praise public services in other countries)
+• privatisation is good (even while we might enjoy and praise public services in other countries)

 • uncritical patriotism that primarily means valouring national symbols